The following programs have been approved for federal financial aid for those who qualify:

 Changes to the FAFSA process

-USE EARLIER INCOME AND TAX INFORMATION: Beginning with the 2017–18 FAFSA, students will be required to report income and tax information from an earlier tax year.
-For example, on the 2020–2021 FAFSA, students (and parents, as appropriate) will report their 2018 income and tax information, rather than their 2019 income and tax information.
+USE EARLIER INCOME AND TAX INFORMATION: For example, on the 2024–2025 FAFSA, students (and parents, as appropriate) will report their 2022 income and tax information, rather than their 2023 income and tax information.

-This applies to students who will be beginning their program in the fall of 2020.
-Students (and parents, as appropriate) must use the ‘Link to the IRS’ feature when completing the online FAFSA application at www.studentaid.ed.gov/sa/fafsa.
+This applies to students who will be beginning their program in the Fall of 2024.
+Students (and parents, as appropriate) must use the ‘Link to the IRS’ feature when completing the online FAFSA application at www.studentaid.gov.

 U.S. Department of Education’s Net Price Calculator

 Calculations are based on the parameters for a first time, first year student during a standard academic school year.
-This means that the summer quarter is not included in the calculator’s calculations.
+This means that the summer quarter is not included in the calculations.
+The calculator estimates costs for the 2023-2024 cycle based on tuition, fees, housing, and food costs for the prior completed academic year (2021-2022).
 Results are dependent on the accuracy and completeness of the information entered and is intended to provide only a general guide to your eligibility for financial aid.
 Any award is not guaranteed by NWSWB and is meant to be an indication of the aid you may be eligible to receive.
 This is not an application for financial aid.
 Your information will not be retained or transmitted to NWSWB in any way.

 Tax Credits May Be Available